Mounika-Balusa05/Mounika-Balusa05/README.md

 ## 🙋‍♀️ About Me

-I'm a **Full Stack Web Developer** who builds end-to-end applications using the **MERN stack** — and I have a genuine enthusiasm for **Data Analytics**.
-I love building web apps that work beautifully, and I enjoy diving into data to find patterns and tell stories through visualizations.
+I'm a **Full Stack Web Developer** who builds end-to-end applications using the **MERN stack** .
+I love building web apps that work beautifully.

 - 🌐 I build full stack web apps with **MongoDB, Express, React, and Node.js**
-- 📊 I'm a **Data Analytics enthusiast** — EDA, visualization, and making data make sense
 - 🛠️ I've also built projects involving AI-powered features out of curiosity
-- 🎯 Looking for **internships & placement opportunities** in Full Stack or Data Analytics
+- 🎯 Looking for **internships & placement opportunities** in Full Stack
 - 📍 Based in Hyderabad, India

 ---